rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 these attributes can also take a value that is the attribute name to look for (e.g. `previous_decl_label` in our example).

-Other types have special behavior when used in a `SessionDiagnostic` derive:
+Other types have special behavior when used in a `Diagnostic` derive:

 - Any attribute applied to an `Option<T>` and will only emit a subdiagnostic if the option is `Some(..)`.